Their are two major Radio-Computer connection channels, CAT and Audio...

 The USB/UART Bridge chip inside the Icom, Yaesu and Kenwood radios is a Silicon Labs USB to UART Bridge Controller and the Mac drivers are available here.

 The USB/UART Bridge chip inside the Eagle, K3S and KX3 is an FTDI USB to UART Bridge Controller and the Mac drivers are available here.
-Note: recent version of Mac OS X include an FTDI driver.

 You can tell which driver is installed and loaded by selecting "About This Mac / Overview / System Report / Software / Extensions. and looking for the kernel extension that matches the adapter chip set (eg FTDI, Silicon Labs, Prolific etc.) It’s important that the driver is Loadable and Signed.
 It will only show as Loaded when the device is powered up and plugged in.